 What Is a Headless CMS?

 In contrast to traditional systems, a Headless CMS separates the content repository (the "body") from the presentation layer (the "head").
 This architecture delivers content via APIs to any frontend or device, providing unprecedented flexibility in how and where content is displayed.
-The separation of concerns is the fundamental distinction in the Headless CMS vs Traditional CMS debate.
+The separation of concerns is the fundamental distinction in the headless cms vs traditional cms differences discussion.

 AspectTraditional CMSHeadless CMS